 - A good balance between your monthly income and debts

-- A down payment in some cases, depending on the type of loan you use
+- A down payment in most cases, depending on the type of loan you use

 - Enough money to cover your closing costs, unless the seller chips in

 - Financial paperwork/documents relating to your income, assets and debts